saumyap24/aws-solutions-architect-associate-notes/README.md

 # AWS-Solutions-Architect--Associate-certification-notes
-This notes helped to revise during before the certification exam
+This notes helped to revise before the certification exam